 Which Card Should You Get?

 Chase Sapphire Preferred is the obvious choice.
-With the sign-up bonus alone you can get an award flight to South America.
+With the intro bonus alone you can get an award flight to South America.
 On top of that, it’s a flexible card with seven airline transfer partners and a solid earning scheme.
 You’re likely to want to keep this card for years.

 If you already have the Sapphire, or you don’t think it’s the card for you, consider getting a couple of the other cards.
-Many of them overlap airline transfer partners, so you could combine sign-up bonuses to earn an award flight even quicker.
-Add the Alaska card to the SPG Amex or the British Airways card to the Amex Rewards Gold and you’ll have enough to fly anywhere in South America after getting the sign-up bonuses.
+Many of them overlap airline transfer partners, so you could combine intro bonuses to earn an award flight even quicker.
+Add the Alaska card to the SPG Amex or the British Airways card to the Amex Rewards Gold and you’ll have enough to fly anywhere in South America after getting the intro bonuses.